alejandro-martinez/fullstackTest/README.md

 You'll need the following:

-1) Node.js:
+1) ** Node.js: **
 	Installation guide: https://docs.npmjs.com/getting-started/installing-node

-2) Bower
+2) ** Bower **
 	https://bower.io/#install-bower

-2) MySQL Server:
+2) ** MySQL Server: **
 	Installation guide: https://dev.mysql.com/doc/refman/5.6/en/installing.html

 ### Installation & Configuration

 Certain configuration in both the application and the database must be done before this project is usable.

-Step 1: Configuring a local MySQL instance
+** Step 1: Configuring a local MySQL instance **

-1) Make sure you have a running MySQL server.
+Make sure you have a ** running MySQL server **.
 Then:

-	a) Go to the project's root folder ( the folder where you've clone the project into).
+* Go to the project's root folder

-	b) Open a console and run the following command: (it will ask for your user password)
+ * Open a console and run the following command: ( replace yourDBusername with your DB user )

-	   mysql -u yourDBusername -p < db.sql
+   * mysql -u yourDBusername -p < db.sql  (it will ask for a password)

-Step 2: Configure the access to the database from the application
+** Step 2: Configure the access to the database from the application

-	a)	Go to the backend folder and edit the file env.json.
+* Go to the backend folder and edit the file 'env.json'.

-	b) Change the 'user' and 'password' keys under the development object (use the same values that you've used at the previous step),
+ * Change the 'user' and 'password' keys under the development object (use the same values that you've used at the previous step)
-	c) Save and close the file.
+  * Save and close the file.

-Step 3: Installing app dependencies
+** Step 3: Installing project dependencies **

-	a) Go to the frontend folder and run "bower install".
+* Go to the frontend folder and run "bower install".

-	b) Go to the backend folder and run "npm install".
+ * Go to the backend folder and run "npm install".

-Step 4: Run the project
+** Step 4: Build and Run the project **

-	a) Go to the backend folder and run "npm start"
+ * Go to the backend folder and run "gulp; npm start"

-	b) Open your browser on "http://localhost:8000"
+  * Open your browser on "http://localhost:8000"

 ## Doing changes

-	If you've done some changes in the source, you may want to rebuild the project by running "gulp" from the backend folder.
+If you've done some changes in the source, you may want * to rebuild the project by * running "gulp" from the backend folder.

 ## Built With